andraugust/andraugust.github.io/classical-mechanics.md

 <center><img src="classical-mechanics/banner.png" style="zoom:80%;"></center>

 The first book in the Theoretical Minimum series is on classical mechanics.
 It starts with a discussion of states and dynamics and then derives the Lagrangian and Hamiltonian formulations.
-Along the way it connects symmetries to conservation laws and Liouville's theorem to determinism.
-In this post I summarize the book and capture the pieces I found most interesting.
+Along the way it connects symmetries to conservation and Liouville's theorem to determinism.
+Here is a summary of the book with the pieces I found most interesting or important.

 ### Lecture 1: The Nature of Classical Physics